16 international emerging designers you need to know

 Photography Alice Whitby

-London Fashion Week autumn/winter 19 is almost here, and with it comes the seventh International Fashion Showcase at Somerset House.
+London Fashion Week autumn/winter 19 is almost here, and with it comes the eighth International Fashion Showcase at Somerset House.
 A platform for global designers to display their work, this year 16 emerging talents have been chosen from across the world to present installations that respond to their respective home countries, shown as part of a free exhibition open to the public.
 From a Kenyan jewellery designer to the Dutch unisex label behind Janelle Monae’s infamous ‘vagina’ trousers, the breadth of different voices, styles and inspirations is a healthy reminder -- needed now more than ever -- of the importance of diversity and international collaboration.
 Here, we meet each of the designers to discuss their work and upcoming presentations.

 Rahemur Rahman, 28, Bangladesh, menswear